oracle-devrel/devo.tutorials/tf-101/2-experiencing-terraform.md

 }
 ```

-This will tell Terraform to manage a Subnet that lives within the VCN we've previously defined, using the entire CIDR space.
-We've prohibited the use of public IPs in this Subnet and have decided to give it the amazingly original name of `vlan1`.
+This will tell Terraform to manage a subnet that lives within the VCN we've previously defined, using the entire CIDR space.
+We've also prohibited the use of public IPs in this subnet and have given it the wonderfully original name, `vlan1`.

+### Define resource definitions in Terraform

-Up to this point, we've referenced a couple of variables in our resource definitions above: `var.region` and `var.tenancy_ocid`.
-We need to go ahead and define these in Terraform code.
-To do so, edit `variables.tf` (`nano variables.tf`) and place the following in it:
+Up to this point, we've referenced a couple of variables in our resource definitions: `var.region` and `var.tenancy_ocid`.
+Now, we need to go ahead and define these using Terraform code.

+To do so, edit `variables.tf` and add the following content:

 ```terraform
 variable "tenancy_ocid" {